dulingo

 Q2.
 Is Kyoto City expensive?

 Ans.
 While Kyoto City is not very expensive compared to other major cities in Japan, it is still more expensive than the world’s average cost of living.
-A single person’s estimated monthly costs are 124,381.4 yen without rent.
+A single person’s estimated monthly cost of living in Kyoto is around JPY 155000 with rent.

 Q3.
 Is it cheaper to live in Kyoto or Tokyo?